ember-animation/ember-animated/tests/dummy/app/templates/docs/beacons.md

 ## Beacons
 See [animated-beacon](/docs/api/components/animated-beacon).

 In this example, emails animate between Refresh (mail icon), Trash, and the Inbox.
 When an email gets deleted, it is a `removedSprite`.
 If you refresh your inbox, the new email added is an `insertedSprite`.
-This scenario has two beacons, the refresh button and the trash button.
+Both the refresh button and the trash button are beacons.

 ### Interruption Cases
 In this demonstration, the "Delete with Undo" option shows what happens when an animation is interrupted.
 An email that would have been a `removedSprite` becomes a `keptSprite`.